MolSSI-Education/mm-tools/setup.md

 ## Start a Jupyter notebook
 Open the Anaconda Navigator, and choose your `mm-tools` environment.
 After switching to your environment, find the Jupyter notebook button on your Home tab.
 Click Launch.

 It may take a few seconds to load the page, especially if it is the first time you have ever used the jupyter notebook, so don't panic if nothing loads for a few seconds.
 Then a new window should open in your default internet browser.
-Use the file navigation window to navigate to your `mm-tools-binder` folder.
+Use the file navigation window to navigate to your `mm-tools-workshop` folder.
 In the upper right hand corner, click New, then choose Python 3 from the dropdown list.
 You're ready to go!

 {% include links.md %}